 If you are interested in becoming an Enterprise Ireland client company, please click here.

-If you are not a client of Enterprise Ireland and employ less than 10 employees, you should contact your Local Enterprise Office.
+If you are not a client of Enterprise Ireland and employ between one and nine employees, or between 10 and 50 employees, in the manufacturing and internationally traded services sectors, you should contact your Local Enterprise Office.

 What costs are eligible and what is the maximum funding available?